mickaelsilva/chewBBACA_deprecated/README.md

-1. Run the `ParalogPrunning.py.` script using `contigsInfo.txt` output as input from step 3.
+1. Run the `ParalogPrunning.py.` script using `contigsInfo.txt` output.

 **TODO@JAC** : Reavaluate paralog prunnig after wgMLST schema is created? - Paralog prunning allows the detection of loci representing the same locus that weren't detected on the wgMLST schema creation.